VDMT/SQL-Server/Replication-transactional-PublisherPush/README.md

 2. "CreatePublication.sql" to be run on Publisher instance.
 The database name to be distributed needs to be configured in script.
 Uses the default replication path* (unless otherwise stated).
 Ensure SQL Server Agent account has access to path.

 3. Create subscription database on Subscriber instance.
+This is the database that will be populated by SQL replication.
+Ensure database owner is set to SA.

 4. "NewSubscription.sql" to be run on Publisher instance. @subscriber_security_mode parameter determines if subscriber uses windows authentication ("1") or SQL server authentication ("0"), which is followed by @subscriber_login or @subscriber_password for SQL authentication.